 And Much More!Signing Savvy is an ideal resource to use while you learn sign language.
 It includes the ability to view large sign videos, build your own word lists and share them with others, create virtual flash cards and quizzes, print signs, build sign phrases, ...and more

-Sign of the Day - SHOW
+Sign of the Day - ESTIMATE

-(as in to show something)
+(as in to figure out)

 Does it matter what hand you use?